-- 41. For the reasons given here (which the Marshall Islands reserves the right to supplement at a hearing before the Court), the Marshall Islands respectfully asks: - (a) that the Court give it permission to intervene in the proceedings under Article 62 of the Statute, both as to provisional measures and at the eventual phase of the merits; - (b) that, to the extent that the Court concludes that the construction of the Noumea Convention is in question, the Court should declare that the Marshall Islands is entitled to intervene under Article 63 of the Statute as to those questions of construction, both as to provisional measures and at the eventual phase of the merits.
+41. For the reasons given here (which Solomon Islands reserves the right to supplement at a hearing before the Court), Solomon Islands respectfully asks:

-(Signed) Tuiloma Neroni Slade
+- (a) that the Court give it permission to intervene in the proceedings under Article 62 of the Statute, both as to provisional measures and at the eventual phase of the merits: - (b) that, to the extent that the Court concludes that the construction of the Noumea Convention is in question, the Court should declare that Solomon Islands is entitled to intervene under Article 63 of the Statute as to those questions of construction, both as to provisional measures and at the eventual phase of the merits.

-Agent for the Government of the Marshall Islands
+(Signed) Tuiloma Neroni Slade Agent for the Government of Solomon Islands